devantler/homelab/ansible/README.md

-# Ansible requirements
+# Ansible

+## How to setup

 1. Install Ansible <https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html>
-2. Add or update `etc/ansible/hosts` with the IP addresses and hostnames of the nodes you want to provision.
+2. Add or update `/etc/ansible/hosts` with the IP addresses and hostnames of the nodes you want to provision.
 E.g.

     ```txt
-    [nodes-ips]
-    10.10.10.1
-    10.10.10.2
-    10.10.10.3

-    [nodes]
-    rpi1
-    rpi2
-    rpi3

-    [servers]
+    [all]
-    rpi1
+    rpi1 ip=10.10.10.1 static_ip=10.10.10.1/8
-    rpi2
+    rpi2 ip=10.10.10.2 static_ip=10.10.10.2/8
-    rpi3
+    rpi3 ip=10.10.10.3 static_ip=10.10.10.3/8

+    [master]
+    master1
+    master2
+    master3

+    [node]
+    node1
+    node2

+    [k3s_cluster:children]
+    master
+    node
     ```

+    - The ip variable on [all] is used to configure hosts on individual nodes.
+    - The static_ip variable on [all] is used to configure static ips for individual nodes.
-3. Make sure you have a `~/.ssh/id_rsa` ssh key that can access your nodes.
-It is used for SSH connections by default.
+3. Make sure you have a `~/.ssh/id_rsa` ssh key.
+It is used to setup ssh access to all nodes.
+4. Add or update `/etc/ansible/group_vars/all.yml` based on `./k3s/inventory/sample/all.yml`.
+It is used to configure the k3s cluster.

+## How to run

+- Run `bash deploy.sh` to bootstrap nodes and setup a HA k3s cluster.
+- Run `bash reset.sh` to tear down the k3s cluster.